A topological model for the HOMFLY-PT polynomial: Recovering the Jones polynomial

 \

-{\bf Requirement for intersection points}\\ We have seen that an intersection point associated to a component $C_i$ is given by a choice of $2m_i$ points on the punctured surface $(z^i_1,...,z^i_{m_i})$ with the following requirement: \begin{enumerate} \item each arc from $F^i(\sigma)$ contains exactly one component from the set $\{z^i_1,...,z^i_{m_i}\}$ \item each oval from $L^i(\sigma)$ contains exactly one component from the set $\{z^i_1,...,z^i_{m_i}\}$. \end{enumerate} We remark that we have a set of special points that belong to our collection of arcs and ovals: Following our construction, we remark that these base points, when following the state circle, are chosen at interval at Step $2$, as illustrated in Figure \ref{f.arcsovalso}.
+{\bf Requirement for intersection points}\\ We have seen that an intersection point associated to a state circle $C_i$ is given by a choice of $2m_i$ points on the punctured surface $(z^i_1,...,z^i_{m_i})$ with the following requirement: \begin{enumerate} \item each arc from $F^i(\sigma)$ contains exactly one component from the set $\{z^i_1,...,z^i_{m_i}\}$; \item each oval from $L^i(\sigma)$ contains exactly one component from the set $\{z^i_1,...,z^i_{m_i}\}$. \end{enumerate} We remark that we have a set of special points that belong to our collection of arcs and ovals: Following our construction, we remark that these base points, when following the state circle, are chosen at intervals at step of length $2$, as illustrated in Figure \ref{f.arcsovalso}.
 This means that provides a well defined intersection point that satisfies the above {\bf Requirement for intersection points}.

 Now, we investigate which other intersection points satisfy this requirement.
-Consider the oval containing $\bar{b}^i_1$.
-If for this oval we do not choose the intersection point $\bar{b}^i_1$, we are obliged to choose the other point at the intersection with the next arc.
-Let us denote this point by $\bar{\bar{b}}^i_1$.
-Then, we look at the following oval, containing the base point $\bar{b}^i_2$.
+Consider the oval containing $b^i_1$.
+If for this oval we do not choose the intersection point $b^i_1$, we are obliged to choose the other point at the intersection with the next arc.
+Let us denote this point by $\bar{b}^i_1$.
+Then, we look at the next oval following the orientation, containing the base point $b^i_2$.
 We have to choose a component belonging to this oval as well.
-It cannot coincide with $\bar{b}^i_2$, since $\bar{b}^i_2$ and $\bar{b}^i_1$ belong to the same arc.
-So we have to choose the next point, which we denote by $\bar{\bar{b}}^i_2$.
-Following this inductive procedure, we see that all components are prescribed by the choice of the point $\bar{\bar{b}}^i_1$, and so we have a unique choice for a second intersection point that satisfies the above requirement.
-Overall, we see that we have exactly two intersection points: one given by the components close to the base points $\bar{B}^i=(\bar{b}^i_1,...,\bar{b}^i_{m_i})$, and a second one whose components are given by the other possible situation $\bar{\bar{B}}^i=(\bar{\bar{b}}^i_1,...,\bar{\bar{b}}^i_{m_i})$. \end{proof}
+It cannot coincide with $b^i_2$, since $b^i_2$ and $b^i_1$ belong to the same arc.
+So we have to choose the next point, which we denote by $\bar{b}^i_2$.
+Following this inductive procedure, we see that all components are prescribed by the choice of the point $\bar{b}^i_1$, and so we have a unique choice for a second intersection point that satisfies the above requirement.
+Overall, we see that we have exactly two intersection points: one given by the components close to the base points $B^i=(b^i_1,...,b^i_{m_i})$, and a second one whose components are given by the other possible situation $\bar{B}^i=(\bar{b}^i_1,...,\bar{b}^i_{m_i})$. \end{proof}